 "The clan are continually on the move, and for this purpose carry their homes with them.
-When the time comes to make camp, a family can set up one of these homes in under an hour.
-First a prepared lattice of willow hoops is raised, this being secured
+When the time comes to make camp, a family can set up one

 1 Batubatan (pronounced BA-too ba-TAHN), a rarified land of golden temples where the people (yak herders and craftsmen) are almost outnumbered by their serene priests.
 Supposedly this was the native country of Sa'aknathur the wizard.